stacks-network/gaia/admin/README.md

 $ node lib/index.js [/path/to/config.json]
 ```

-To install this service as the `blockstack-gaia-admin` program in your `$PATH`:
+To install this service as the `gaia-admin` program in your `$PATH`:

 ```
 $ sudo npm install -g
-$ which blockstack-gaia-admin
+$ which gaia-admin
-/usr/bin/blockstack-gaia-admin
+/usr/bin/gaia-admin
 ```

 ## Configuration